-It is the law that any 'teacher' in the UK reports known acts of FGM (or has evidence to suggest that FGM is likely to occur) to the Police via 101.
+Any staff member can report known acts of FGM (or has evidence to suggest that FGM is likely to occur) to the Police via 101.
+They must be supported by a member of the safeguarding team should they do this.